rutujagurav/rutujagurav.github.io/_posts/2024-04-15-wrappers-for-clf-and-clust.md

 ### `eval_classification`

-The primary out is the classic sklearn _classification report_.
+The primary output is the classic sklearn _classification report_.
 Sometimes that's all you need but by setting the `make_metrics_plots` to `True` you can choose to make a variety of other plots that I find useful for understanding the performance of the model.
 These include the familiar plots of the confusion matrix, the ROC curve, the precision-recall curve as well as some more exotic ones I found in `scikit-plot` that are exclusive to binary classification like the KS statistic plot, the cumulative gains curve and the lift curve.
 You can also choose to do Shapley analysis to _explain_ the model predictions by setting the `make_shap_plot` parameter to `True` and specifying the number of samples to use for the analysis with the `shap_nsamples` parameter.
 I love the fantastic `shap` package so I just wrapped the _KernelExplainer_ and _summary_plot_ from `shap` in this function.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">